weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 In contrast, a lower `ef` makes the search faster but might compromise on accuracy.
 This balance is crucial in scenarios where either speed or accuracy is a priority.
 For instance, in applications where rapid responses are critical, a lower `ef` might be preferable, even at the expense of some accuracy.
 Conversely, in analytical or research contexts where precision is paramount, a higher `ef` would be more suitable, despite the increased query time.

-Weaviate allows for `ef` to be configured ef either explicitly or dynamically.
-If `ef` is set to -1, Weaviate adjusts it dynamically based on the query response limit, enabling a more flexible approach to managing this trade-off.
-The dynamic `ef` adjustment takes into account the query limit and modifies the size of the ANN list accordingly, bounded by the parameters `dynamicEfMin`, `dynamicEfMax`, and influenced by `dynamicEfFactor`.
-This feature is particularly beneficial in environments with varying query patterns, as it automatically optimizes the balance between speed and recall based on real-time query requirements.
+`ef` can be configured explicitly or dynamically.
+This feature is particularly beneficial in environments with varying query patterns.
+When `ef` is configured dynamically, Weaviate optimizes the balance between speed and recall based on real-time query requirements.

+To enable dynamic `ef`, set `ef`: -1.
+Weaviate adjusts the size of the ANN list based on the query response limit.
+The calculation also takes into account the values of `dynamicEfMin`, `dynamicEfMax`, and `dynamicEfFactor`.

 ### Dynamic ef